 - Establish a process and responsibilities for risk management

 - Document Initial known risks

-This step is very important for a clear understanding of customer expectation and requirement.
-Thus it is very important to conduct this phase with utmost care and given due time as any possible error will cause the failure of entire process.
-Following are the series of steps that are conducted during this stage:
+This step is very important for a clear understanding of customer expectations and requirements.
+Thus it is very important to conduct this phase with utmost care and given due time as any possible error will cause the failure of the entire process.
+Following are the series of steps that are conducted during this stage.